italia/ckan-it/README.md

 # CKAN Docker based infrastructure

-This projects provides everything you need to run ckan plus a set of plugins for supporting Italian open data.
+This project provides everything you need to run ckan plus a set of plugins for supporting Italian open data.
+It has been currently used only in testing environments but we think it can provide a good base for running a production service (please feel free to contribute with pull requests to this end).

 ## Docker containers for ckan + plugin dcat + dcat-ap-it